BuidlGuidl/ctf.buidlguidl.com/README.md

 - You can generate a PK for the deployer account with `yarn generate` or fill the `.env` file with your own PK to run the transactions.
 - Check the `TARGET_CHAIN` variable in the example script to see how to deploy to the live network. (default is localhost)

-### Ponder

-No need to take a look here, since it's not part of the game.
-Just the indexer we use to keep track of all the contract events happening.